ryan-mcclue/ryan-mcclue/src/perf.md

 so, although best case say is issue instruction every 4 cycles, this bottleneck will give higher throughput

-Hyper-threading useful in alleviating memory latency, e.g. one thread is waiting to get content from RAM, the other hyper-thread can execute
-However, as we are not memory bound (just going through pixel by pixel and not generating anything intermediate; will all probably stay in L1 cache), we are probably saturating the core's ALUs, so hyper-threading not as useful

 For multithreading, often have to pack into 64 bit value to perform single operation on it,